Wherever You Will Go: In popular culture

 The song was featured in the 2000 film Coyote Ugly in the scene where Violet first sees Kevin.
 The Calling performs the song live.

-In 2001, the UPN network used the song to promote the debut of Star Trek: Enterprise.
+In 2001, the CBS network used the song and video to promote the debut of The Guardian.

+The song was used in a commercial promoting the National Hockey League's 2001 Stanley Cup playoffs.

 The song was featured in the 2003 British comedy-drama film Love Actually during a scene in which Colin (Kris Marshall) participates in an orgy with a group of Wisconsinite girls shortly after arriving in the United States.

 The song plays during the final scenes of the series finale of Saving Grace, a TNT drama that aired from 2007 to 2010.

 The song plays on Smallville during the final scene of the episode "Metamorphosis" (Season 1 episode 2).

 The song was parodied on Mad TV by several of the cast playing the Calling, Scott Stapp of Creed, Eddie Vedder of Pearl Jam, and Ray Charles, making fun of how all the singers' voices sound the same and they accuse each other of getting famous by imitating them.

-This song is also featured in the popular Korean drama I'm Sorry, I Love You, starring So Ji-sub & Im Soo-jung and its soundtrack as well.
+This song is also featured in the popular South Korean drama I'm Sorry, I Love You, starring So Ji-sub and Im Soo-jung, and its soundtrack as well.

+A cover of this song is also featured in the movie Unravel: A Swiss Side Love Story.

-In Strike (TV series), Series 4: "Lethal White", Episode 1, it is the song that Robin Ellicot and Matthew Cunliffe use for the first dance at their wedding reception.
+In JK Rowling's Cormoran Strike series, the song is used for Robin Ellacott's first dance with Matthew Cunliffe at their wedding in Lethal White.
+In the TV adaptation, the song is also played at their wedding reception.